tryin2bdeveloper/Devops_Group5/usecases/usecase-13.md

 The analyst inputs a request for population data to be compiled into the specified format.

 ### MAIN SUCCESS SCENARIO
-The data request is correctly processed.
+The data request is correctly processed for it continent.
 The report includes populations of city and non-city residents across all countries.
-The data is organized and sorted appropriately.
+The system is organized and sorted appropriately for all data.
-The analytics team can easily access and review the data.
+The analytics team can easily access and review to outcome the data.

 ### EXTENSIONS
 Data requested by the analyst does not exist.

 ### SUB-VARIATIONS
-None.
+None

 ## SCHEDULE
 Due Date: Release 1.0